addmix/godot-docs/classes/class_graphedit.rst

 - void **set_show_zoom_label** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_showing_zoom_label** **(** **)**

-If ``true``, makes a label with the current zoom level visible.
-The zoom value is displayed in percents.
+If ``true``, the label with the current zoom level is visible.
+The zoom level is displayed in percents.

 .. rst-class:: classref-item-separator